LandSharkFive/LSMOne/README.md

 ## Install and Build

 The is a C# Console-Mode Project.
 Open with  Visual Studio 2022 and above to compile.

+## Sample File

+A sample file is attached which show the output of the program.

 ## References